 There may be additional charges to collect from one city and drop off in another, depending on the supplier.
 Most suppliers will not charge a one way fee if a vehicle is dropped off at another location in the UK.
 Some companies will not permit international one way rentals from the Republic of Ireland to Northern Ireland.
 Before you book, find out any other additional fees that might be charged by the supplier.
 Remember that you may not be covered by insurance if you travel to another country without the car rental company's permission.
-FAQs & UK Regions I'd like to visit Ireland on my holiday and return my car to the UK.
+FAQ & UK Regions I'd like to visit Ireland on my holiday and return my car to the UK.
 Is this possible?
 This is possible.
 Most car rental companies will permit travel to Northern Ireland with little or no fee, however travel to the Republic of Ireland may incur an additional fee.
 Check with Auto Europe for further details.
 Can I collect my car rental in mainland UK and drop it off in the Republic of Ireland?
 Not all suppliers will permit international one ways from mainland UK to the Republic of Ireland.
 It is permitted through some suppliers, though a substantial one way fee will apply.
 The specific fee will depend on the car rental supplier.
-Check with Auto Europe Australia when you book your car hire.
+Check with Auto Europe New Zealand when you book your car hire.
 Should I take out additional insurance on my car rental?
 Rental rates will include basic insurance: Collision Damage Waiver (CDW), Third Party Liability and Theft Protection.
 In the event that your rental vehicle is accidentally damaged -regardless of who is at fault- or stolen, the insurance excess is the maximum for which you are liable.
 Should I hire a GPS for driving in the United Kingdom?
-GPS hire is available from Auto Europe Australia.
-The GPS is delivered direct to your home or travel agent before departure.
-GPS units can also be requested direct with some suppliers, however this will be at their own rates.
-If time is short or you would simply prefer to collect your GPS unit together with your rental, this may be an option for you.
+GPS units can also be requested direct with some suppliers and this will be at their own rates.
 What do I do if I want to extend my car rental whilst I'm in the United Kingdom?
 Once the car rental has commenced you will have to call the depot where you initially collected the vehicle.
 If the car is available to be extended, you will be offered additional days at the local rate.
 London Southeast: Berkshire, Buckinghamshire, East Sussex, Hampshire, Isle of Wight, Kent, Oxfordshire, Surrey and West Sussex Southwest: Bristol, Gloucestershire, Somerset, Dorset, Wiltshire, Devon, Cornwall and Isles of Scilly East England: Essex, Hertfordshire, Bedfordshire, Cambridgeshire, Norfolk and Suffolk East Midlands: Derbyshire, Leicestershire, Rutland, Northampton, Nottinghamshire and Lincolnshire West Midlands: Herefordshire, Worcestershire, Warwickshire, West Midlands County, Shropshire, Staffordshire Yorkshire & the Humber: Yorkshire and Lincolnshire Northwest: Liverpool and Manchester Northeast: Northumberland, County Durham, Tyne & Wear and Tees Valley Scotland